bradallenfisher/vagrant-box/README.md

 yum install -y openssh-clients man git vim wget curl ntp
 ```

-## then add port forwarding to the NAT adapter in the VirtualBox Interface
+## then add port forwarding to the NAT adapter from your local machine.

-- From your terminal run this command while the VM is running.
+- From your MAC terminal run this command while the VM is running.

 ```shell
 VBoxManage modifyvm "VM name" --natpf1 "guestssh,tcp,,2222,,22"
 ```

-ssh into the running vm with this command
+- ssh into the running vm with this command

 ```shell
 ssh -p 2222 root@127.0.0.1